alexandroid000/cv/NillesCV.md

 :   Advisor: [Steve LaValle](http://msl.cs.uiuc.edu/~lavalle/)

 Research Interests:
-:   Developing useful and mathematically sound abstractions for robot design and
-    control.
-Applying these abstractions, and new developments in programming languages and formal methods, to robotics software tools.
+:   Dynamics, control and design of underactuated mobile robots, with an emphasis on using minimal sensing and physical compliance to reduce computational requirements and increase robustness of robotic systems.

 EDUCATION